shaderLABS/shaderBOT/README.md

-        "cacheLength": 0, // length of the spam protection cache "characterThreshold": 0, // minimum characters after which messages will be checked for spam "muteDuration": 0, // duration of the mute in seconds "messageThreshold": 0, // number of identical messages after which the mute protection will be triggered "timeThreshold": 0 // maximum delay between identical messages in seconds (after which they won't be counted) }
+        "cacheLength": 0, // length of the spam protection cache "characterThreshold": 0, // minimum characters after which messages will be checked for spam "muteDuration": 0, // duration of the mute in seconds "messageThreshold": 0, // number of similar messages after which the mute protection will be triggered "timeThreshold": 0, // maximum delay between similar messages in seconds (after which they won't be counted) "similarityThreshold": 0 // threshold that determines how similar messages must be in order to get flagged as spam (between 0 and 1)
+    }
 }
 ```